- Treatment and care

 - Relapse patients

 When established methods are exhausted

-The KiTZ is particularly committed to patients who were not cured by established treatment methods.
-At the KiTZ we conduct innovative clinical trials in close cooperation with other pediatric oncology centers in Germany, Europe, and the US.
-In these so-called phase I/II clinical trials, patients are treated with new medications that are still in the early stages of development and treatment is tightly controlled.
-To do this, we first create an individual molecular profile of the tumor using state-of-the-art diagnostic methods and check to what extent it is suitable for inclusion in a particular study.
-If inclusion in a study is not possible, we will use the molecular data to determine if it is possible to perform case-by-case treatment.
+The KiTZ is particularly committed to patients for whom established treatment methods have been exhausted.
+For them, we at KiTZ conduct innovative clinical trials in close exchange with other pediatric oncology centers in Germany, Europe and the USA.
+In these so-called phase I/II clinical studies, patients can be treated with new drugs that are still in early development under close monitoring.
+To this end, we first establish the individual molecular profile of the tumor using state-of-the-art diagnostic methods and check the suitability of each patient for inclusion in a particular study.
+If inclusion in a study is not possible, we use the molecular data to determine whether it is possible to carry out individual case treatment.

-In the KiTZ program "Translational Pediatric Oncology" we are developing such innovative clinical studies.
-The goal is to develop new diagnostic procedures, medicines and therapy concepts for childhood tumors based on the findings of basic research.
+In the KiTZ program "Translational Pediatric Oncology" we develop such innovative clinical studies.
+The aim is to develop new diagnostic procedures, drugs and therapeutic concepts for pediatric tumor diseases based on findings from basic research.

-An example is our INFORM study whose aim is to help develop new treatments for children and adolescents who have relapsed after cancer.
-For this purpose, the tumors of patients who have relapsed and for whom there are no more established treatment concepts are genetically characterized as accurately as possible.
+For example, our diagnostic platform INFORM should help to open up new treatment options for children and adolescents who have suffered a relapse after cancer.
+To this end, the tumors of patients who have suffered a relapse and for whom there are no longer any established treatment concepts are characterized as precisely as possible using molecular genetics.

-- Informationen der pediatric oncological and hematological outpatient clinic of Heidelberg University hospital
+- Information by the pediatric oncology and hematology out-patient clinic of the Heidelberg university hospital